wheelpharaoh/vdist/docs/howtouse.md

 Here is what it does: vdist will build an OS package called 'yourapp-1.0.deb' from a Git repo located at https://github.com/you/yourapp, from branch 'master' using the vdist profile 'ubuntu-trusty' (more on vdist profiles later).
-While doing so, it will download and compile a Python interpreter, set up a virtualenv for your application, and installs your application's dependencies into the virtualenv.
-The whole resulting virtualenv will be wrapped up in a package, and is the end result of the build run.
+While doing so, it will download and compile a Python interpreter framework and installs your application's dependencies into that framework.
+The whole resulting python framework will be wrapped up in a package, and is the end result of the build run.
 Here's an example creating a build for two OS flavors at the same time: